Four Seasons Resort Orlando at WDW is best in state again

 ORLANDO — U.S. News & World Report recently recognized Four Seasons Resort Orlando at Walt Disney World Resort as the No. 1 hotel in Orlando in its annual evaluation of hotels that offer high-quality amenities and exceptional experiences.

-This is the sixth year Four Seasons Resort Orlando has received the top ranking.
+This is the sixth year Four Seasons Resort Orlando has received the top ranking, according to information provided.

 “We are extremely honored to be named the No. 1 hotel within the category of Best Hotels in Orlando for six consecutive years,” said Thomas Steinhauer, regional vice president and general manager of Four Seasons Resort Orlando.
 “This year, we are also immensely proud to be ranked among the top five of the Best Hotels in the United States.
 The credit goes to our amazing team of hospitality professionals who go above and beyond to provide caring, personalized guest service that has come to truly set our resort apart.”

-In addition to being ranked best hotel in Orlando by U.S. News & World Report, Four Seasons Resort Orlando was also named as the No. 2 Best Hotel in Florida and No. 5 Best Hotel in the USA.
-Four Seasons Resort Orlando also remains the first and only property within Central Florida to hold the coveted AAA Five Diamond Award.
+In addition to being ranked best hotel in Orlando by U.S. News & World Report, Four Seasons Resort Orlando also was named the second best hotel in Florida and fifth best hotel in the USA.
+Four Seasons Resort Orlando also remains the first and only property in Central Florida to hold the coveted AAA Five Diamond Award.

 Post a comment as